The women’s team beat Germany 2-1 at Wembley to bring home a first major tournament since 1966.

 “Like the Lionesses, we can all drive change and help to create a workplace that sets an example for the future.”

-If you're looking for help on equality, diversity, inclusion and belonging, read more about how we can assist you.
+If you're looking for help on equity, diversity and inclusion, read more about how we can assist you.